WE will train you to teach English as a learned language to adults.

 They are adults of all ages who struggle to live as adults in a community where they don't understand the language.
 They struggle to understand and be understood.
 All are over-comers.
 All are seeking a way to a better life.
 Most likely they will speak Spanish as a first language and be from various Spanish speaking countries.
 Some will be new beginners, Others will have some English and still others will have quite a bit of English.
 They are grouped into classes according to their skill level.
 We meet once a week through out the year with short breaks from time to time.
 We have an opening time when we all meet together and work on skills common to all students - generally hearing and pronouncing English sounds.
 Then we divide into classes based on skill level from beginner to advanced.

 what if i don't have any teaching experience?

 Professional teaching experience is not a requirement.
 A commitment to preparation and a focus on student success is.
 Being prepared to teach English, meeting your student where they are, showing kindness and patience are required.
 All teachers, regardless of background, are required to successfully complete the tutor training course.

 How will I know how to meet my students' needs?

 Your training will prepare you to meet your students' needs in a general way.
+You will shadow a teacher while you are training.
 Before you meet with your class you will be guided in developing a lesson plan which will meet the goals of your students.
-And you will learn as you continue self-study and participate in just-in-time training.
+And you will learn as you continue self-study and participate in just-in-time training each week before class.

 what if i don't know any spanish?